microsoft/VivaSolutions/Sample Solutions/YUME/README.md

 ## Summary
-YUME is a Viva tool that enhances both the manager and employee experience Equips managers and employees with topics and guided conversations for deeper 1:1 discussion and connection Leverages M365 add-in functionality with cards, nudges and notifications
+YUME is an application built in power apps that enhances both the manager and employee experience.
+Equips employees with topics and guided conversations for deeper 1:1 discussion and connection Leverages M365 add-in functionality with cards, nudges and notifications

 ![YUME Meeting Flow](./assets/samplescreenshots.png)

 ## Why use this and what value does it provide
-- In a workplace study, 92% of employees consider meetings costly and unproductive.
 - YUME empowers the manager and employee driving employee engagement and retention
 - Common use cases:
     - Difficult Conversations; provides a toolkit for employees to engage with managers in difficult discussions